-- 1. Check that the Bridge and ECR levers are matched by observing the indicators on the left of the fuel control lever, and the Lever mismatch light is unlit. - 2.
+- 1. Check that the Bridge and ECR levers are matched by observing the indicators to the left of the speed set lever, and the Lever mismatch light is unlit. - 2.
 Press the push-button "BRIDGE" on AutoChief panel.
 The "BRIDGE" button then starts to flash. - 3.
 When the Bridge accepts the transfer then the "BRIDGE" button turns to steady light.